vickmuir/Backup/mssql-plugin.md

 # Learn about the SQL Server plug-in
 {: #MSSQLplugin}

 The SQL Server plug-in is installed with the Windows Agent on the SQL database host.
-Through the WebCC, you can configure jobs, back up SQL databases to a secure, remote vault, and restore SQL databases.
+Through the Cloud Backup Portal, you can configure jobs, back up SQL databases to a secure, remote vault, and restore SQL databases.
 {:shortdesc}

 ## Capabilities provided